jalensailin/mvrpg/README.md

-# Multiverse RPG
+# Comic Book RPG

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W3QKE3Q)

 ![Supported Foundry Versions](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fversion%3Fstyle%3Dplastic%26url%3Dhttps%3A%2F%2Fraw.githubusercontent.com%2Fjalensailin%2Fmvrpg%2Fmain%2Fsystem.json)

-This unofficial system provides a way to play the [Marvel Multiverse RPG](https://www.marvel.com/rpg) in [Foundry VTT](https://foundryvtt.com).
+> **Disclaimer:** This unofficial system for [Foundry VTT](https://foundryvtt.com) is compatible with the [Marvel Multiverse RPG](https://www.marvel.com/rpg), however, you **_must_** buy the Core Rulebook from the previous link in order to use it.
 Note, this system is independently made, and fully unofficial, with no association with Marvel or associated companies.
-Also note, I do not provide any content, such as items, powers, traits, tags, pregen character sheets, etc.
+Also note, I do not provide any content, such as items, powers, traits, tags, pre-generated character sheets, etc.

 ## Installing the System

-### Via Foundry's File Browser (Recommended)

-1. In Foundry, navigate to the "Game Systems" tab and click the "Install System" button.
-2. Search for Multiverse RPG and click the "Install" button next to it.

-### Via Manifest Link
+### Via Manifest Link (Recommended)

 1. In Foundry, navigate to the "Game Systems" tab and click the "Install System" button.
 2. Copy and paste the following link <https://github.com/jalensailin/mvrpg/releases/latest/download/system.json> into the "Manifest URL" field located at the bottom of the "Install System" window.